Best Cities for Young ProfessionalsOctober 31, 2019

 Places We Like

 Looking for everything you could ask for in a southern city?
 Look no further than Atlanta.
-Homes here are $30,000 low the national median, and the city offers a high median income.
-Atlanta is obviously a popular city among young people, from it’s trendy culture, hip-hop influence and worldwide connection (home of the largest U.S. airport).
-Also known as the city where the “players play,” it’s a great place for young professionals to start off their careers with major U.S. companies.
+Homes here are $30,000 lower than the national median, and the city offers a high median income.
+Atlanta is a popular city among young people, from its trendy culture, hip-hop influence and worldwide connection (home of the largest U.S. airport).
+Also known as the city where the “players play,” it’s a great place for young professionals to start their careers with major U.S. companies.

 Moving out and starting life in a new place is so thrilling, but deciding where you want to go can be tough.
 This list just touches the surface of some of the best places the United States has to live.
 If you want to see the full ranking or read more about the places on this list, check out US News’s original article here.

 Note: Links to other websites are provided as a convenience only.
 A link does not imply SouthEast Bank’s sponsorship or approval of any other site.
 SouthEast Bank does not control the content of these sites.